FrandsenGroup/beams/README.md

 <img src="https://github.com/aPeter1/BEAMS/blob/assets/left_panel_example.png" width="400" />

-Upon first opening the tab, you will see this window in the left side panel.
+Upon first opening the tab, you will see this window on the left side panel.
 From here you can expand a specific run and click on the histogram you want to work with.
 You should see the histogram displayed on the screen.

 Above the panel where you select histograms, you will see three buttons.
 Descriptions provided below.